 - 'Aurea', 'Lalandei', 'Thornless'

 This drought tolerant shrub in the Roseaceae family makes an impentrable hedge, can be used for screening, to define property lines, or for security.
 It works well in mass plantings and it effective on slopes for erosion control.
 It grows relatively rapidly and can be trained against a wall or espalier.
 It can become overgrown quite easily and will need to be regularly pruned.
 It can be sheared, but severe pruning right after flowering will affect fruit set.
-The red berries form from summer to fall and are relished by birds.
+The red berrie form from summer to fall and are relished by birds.
 It is more cold-hardy than P. koidzumii but will still need protection from cold winds and winter frost.
 This plant is moderately salt tolerant.

 Seasons of Interest: